 Reporting Student Absences and Late Arrivals

 The safety and well-being of your children is the responsibility of the school during school hours.
-For that reason, we are obligated to call you to verify your child’s whereabouts if you do not report your child’s absence from school.
+For that reason, we are obligated to contact you to verify your child’s whereabouts if you do not report your child’s absence from school.

 Frequently asked questions about attendance

-- If my child is late to school, can they just go directly to the classroom?
+4. If my child is late to school, can they just go directly to the classroom?

 No. Please have your child report to the main office, so their attendance status can be changed from “absent” to “tardy”.
 If they are at school, we certainly want to make sure they get credit for being here.
 In addition, if your child plans to order lunch, this stop in the main office allows them to be included in their classroom lunch count.